saysell19/text-to-image-tool-guide/README.md

 ## Why put this together?

-I saw an article about how you can use AI to generate an image of yourself in various styles and it would be fun to try out.
+I saw an article about how you can use AI to generate an image of yourself in various styles, and it would be fun to try out.
 I also wanted to learn more about AI and how it works.
 I spent a few days getting it working and scoured the internet to troubleshoot all the errors I ran into.
 I thought it would be cool to document my journey and share what I learned, and if it helps others, that would be great!

 ## What is it?